MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/gov.md

 Microsoft Defender for Endpoint for US Government customers, built in the US Azure Government environment, uses the same underlying technologies as Defender for Endpoint in Azure Commercial.

-This offering is currently available to GCC, GCC High and DoD customers and is based on the same prevention, detection, investigation, and remediation as the commercial version.
+This offering is available to GCC, GCC High, and DoD customers and is based on the same prevention, detection, investigation, and remediation as the commercial version.
 However, there are some differences in the availability of capabilities for this offering.

 > [!NOTE]
 > If you are a "GCC on Commercial" customer, please refer to the public documentation pages.